Vel-San/killing-floor-docker/README.md

 KF_MOTD=
 # Redirect URL, if not set, defaults to Skillzserver (Includes almost all KF1 Mods)
 KF_REDIRECT=
-# List of your mutators, seperated by commas and NO spaces -- It is recommended to use MutLoader to load your muts
+# List of your mutators; seperated by commas and NO spaces -- It is recommended to use MutLoader to load your muts
 KF_MUTATORS=
 ```